Deploying to EMR Serverless via EMR CLI

 As part of my paper dealing with link predictions, I had to deploy a PySpark application to EMR Serverless.

-Amazon EMR Serverless provides support for Custom Images, a capability that enables you to customize the Docker container images used for running Apache Spark and Apache Hive applications on Amazon EMR Serverless.
-Custom images enables you to install and configure packages specific to your workload that are not available in the public distribution of EMR’s runtimes into a single immutable container.
+> Amazon EMR Serverless provides support for Custom Images, a capability that enables you to customize the Docker container images used for running Apache Spark and Apache Hive applications on Amazon EMR Serverless.
+Custom images enable you to install and configure packages specific to your workload that are not available in the public distribution of EMR’s runtimes into a single immutable container.
 An immutable container promotes portability and simplifies dependency management for each workload and enables you to integrate developing applications for EMR Serverless with your own continuous integration (CI) pipeline.

-The main issue arrised from me trying to get a newer version of Python running on the cluster.
+The main issue arose from me trying to get a newer version of Python running on the cluster.
 A method in a library I used (networkx) required at least Python 3.9, and the default version available via yum package manager is 3.6.

 I tried multiple ways to resolve this issue, including: